torchlight-api/torchlight-commonmark-php/README.md

     // you can define which cache driver you'd like to use.
     'cache' => env('TORCHLIGHT_CACHE_DRIVER'),

     // Which theme you want to use.
-You can find all of the themes at
+You can find all the themes at
     // https://torchlight.dev/themes, or you can provide your own.
     'theme' => env('TORCHLIGHT_THEME', 'material-theme-palenight'),